MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/index.md

 When you build a Progressive Web App targeting web standard APIs, your application may be deployed across platforms and devices and take advantage of the device-specific capabilities as available.
 PWAs in Microsoft Edge \(Chromium\) add the following advantages to your website.

 *   Your app is built on a standards-based web platform.
-*   Enables your users to install your app directly from the browser.
+*   Allows your users to install your app directly from the browser.
-*   Enables your users to install your app without a Store-based deployment or registration.
+*   Allows your users to install your app without a Store-based deployment or registration.

 Desktop PWAs are supported on any of the platforms Microsoft Edge \(Chromium\) is available.
 Microsoft Edge \(Chromium\) is available on Windows 7, Windows 10, and macOS.
 The following benefits are included.